 Later I did some basic HTML, CSS and JS, but I didn't stick with it as I found it ugly and tedious to do.
 I am not surprised given the state these where in back them.

-I kind of always thought I wanted to become an ethical hacker, but after rediscovering programming I mostly try to keep up to date with what is going on and focus mostly on the web security part of it, from a white-hat perspective.
+I kind of always thought I wanted to become an ethical hacker, but after rediscovering programming I mostly try to keep up to date with what is going in security and focus mostly on the web security part of it.

-Although being white hat won't give me the same rush, it does give me a much stronger feeling of pride - also it won't land in me jail so that is a bonus.
+Although white hat security won't give me the same rush, it does give me a much stronger sense of pride - also it won't land in me jail so that is a bonus :).

-In the end, a black hat only needs to get it right once to win, while a white hat have to get it right all of the time.
+In the end, a black hats only need to get it right once, while white hats have to get it right all of the time.

 I have a custom build Hackintosh, which I dual boot into Windows when I need to game.
 The main components are an i7-8700K, 32 GB RAM, 2x 512 GB NVMe drives and a 1080 TI.